According to Regulation (EU) No 2018/1917 the BEREC Office comprises:

-Before being appointed as Administrative manager of the BEREC Office, Mr László Ignéczi was a diplomat at the Permanent Representation of Hungary to the European Union (Ministry of Foreign Affairs) in Brussels for more than 5 years.
+Before being appointed as Director of the BEREC Office, Mr László Ignéczi was a diplomat at the Permanent Representation of Hungary to the European Union (Ministry of Foreign Affairs) in Brussels for more than 5 years.

 He was responsible for information society issues, audio-visual matters, space policy and postal services: he represented Hungary in the respective Council Working Groups; liaising with Commission services and European Parliament groups.
 Particularly, he chaired, among the others, the Telecommunication Working Group during the Hungarian presidency in 2011.

 Beforehand, he served in the Hungarian national administration.
 At the Ministry of Economy and Transport he managed the EU affairs of electronic communication, information society and postal services as a deputy Head of Department.
 In the Ministry for Information and Communications, as Director General for Communications Regulation, he was responsible for the national legislation and for contribution to the EU proceedings.At the beginning of his career, he worked in the private sector in the electronic communication area for a decade.
 In his different managerial positions he was deeply involved in launching and running a Local Telecom Operator, in preparing the market entry of a nation-wide alternative telecom service provider and in market consolidation through acquisitions and mergers.